dmbarbour/glas/docs/GrammarLogicProg.md

 Ideally, users may be imprecise and we'll automatically infer missing properties based on context of use, specialized based on the current extensions.

-### Default Definitions?
-Tentative.

-Support for 'default' definitions is convenient in some cases.
-Defaults might be represented by defining `anno/foo/default` in context of compiler awareness of defaults.
-The compiler would know to search for default definitions when the primary definition is not provided.

 ### Weighted Grammars and Search

-Methods can be instrumented with annotations to generate numbers estimating cost and fitness and other ad-hoc attributes.
-A runtime can implicitly compute and total these values, and use them heuristically to guide search in context of non-deterministic computations.
-This isn't a perfect solution, but I think it might be adequate for many use cases.

-Because this can build on annotations, no special semantics are needed.
-But dedicated syntax can make this feature more accessible.
+We could introduce annotations on methods that assign heuristic scores based on their inputs or results.
+The glas system could use these scores to guide non-deterministic search where fair choice is not required.

 ### Lazy Evaluation?
 Flexible.

 As an optimization tactic, lazy evaluation is a good fit for grammar-logic and functional programming.
-We could support annotations within the language to guide its use.
+I could potentially support a few annotations within the language to guide laziness.
 But I'd prefer to avoid lazy evaluation semantics.
 No lazy fixpoints ["tying the knot"](https://wiki.haskell.org/Tying_the_Knot), for example.
+And preferably no reasoning about `_|_` in context of laziness.

 ### Module Structure

 Toplevel module structure can be similar to g0 - one open module declaration (single inheritance), several imports and definitions, finally an optional export list.
 Imports could be qualified or provided as a list.

-Definitions include grammars, mixins, perhaps translations.
+Definitions include grammars (mixins, interfaces), perhaps separate renames and control lists.
 At least initially, I intend to avoid anything that requires compile-time eval: data definitions, macros, top-level assertions, export expressions, etc..
 Those might be introduced later, after bootstrap and accelerated eval.

-A grammar represents an entire namespace, but we can follow the convention of defining a 'main' method for applications.
-We could use annotations (perhaps via `anno/main/run-mode`) to guide integration of main, e.g. selecting a staged programming mode.
+When used as an application, we'll refer to the 'main' method within a grammar.
+We could use annotations (perhaps via `anno/main/run`) to select application modes or configurations.

 ### Applications as Servers

-Applications might operate on a tuple space or mailbox of messages to avoid the awkward composition challenges of establishing HTTP listeners and so on.
-This would also support OS signals and other events.
-I think this would be a much better default.

-A compiler or runtime might also generate an administrative and debug interface for applications, providing access to state and configurations and so on.
-This might also be represented as an HTTP service.

-Ideally, we provide data storage and configurations to applications at a higher level than 'files'.
-Let the runtime manage this difference in levels.
+The environment can provide access to a mailbox or tuple space of requests which can be searched by topic and support responses.
+This would provide a more flexible approach to applications providing services, including HTTP-based HCI, without need to explicitly build TCP connections or similar.
+I think this would be very nice in context of live coding or transaction loop applications.

 ### Extensible Syntax?
 Defer.